Evangelidis91/TanTinToast/README.md

 ```
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Use ```Toast.LENGTH_LONG``` or ```Toast.LENGTH_SHORT``` for setting the displaying time.

 ```
 * .setTypeface()
 ```
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Use this method if you want to use a specific Font Family for the text.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Use this method if you want to use a specific Font Family for the text.
 First you have to import the libraries below.
 ```
 import android.graphics.Typeface
 import androidx.core.content.res.ResourcesCompat